 Find the Cheapest Homeowners Insurance Quotes in Your Area

-Loss of use coverage (or coverage D) is typically included in most homeowners insurance policies and provides homeowners with reimbursement for two main things: additional living expenses and lost rental income.
-Most insurance companies allow you to increase coverage limits if you wish.
+Loss of use coverage (or coverage D) is typically included in most homeowners and renters insurance policies and provides homeowners with reimbursement for two main things: additional living expenses and lost rental income.
+Unlike other parts of your insurance policy that repair or replace your damaged property, loss of use protects you from having to pay living expenses if your home becomes uninhabitable.
 Knowing exactly what is covered by loss of use insurance may help you negotiate with your insurance company if you ever need to file a loss of use claim.

 What Is Loss of Use Coverage on Homeowners Insurance?

-Loss of use coverage, also known as coverage D, provides two main forms of protection to homeowners.
+Loss of use coverage, also known as coverage D, provides two main forms of protection.

 Additional Living Expenses Coverage (ALE insurance): ALE insurance reimburses homeowners for additional living expenses stemming from having to live away from home after a covered loss.
 For example, if your house partially burns down and becomes uninhabitable, your loss of use coverage would reimburse you for the cost of a hotel, up to your coverage limit.